SergNikitin/img_glypher/README.md

 * `--font=<path_to_font>` - path to font file you want to use as a base for conversion (font must be monospaced)
 * `--fontsize=<size>` - defines how detailed the output will be, must be 1 or greater
+* `--invert` - generate output as if painting with white on black

 Example: